InternLay-HG/Sin-Tax/README.md

 - Users join queues, track their position, and receive real-time notifications when their turn is near.

 ### Queue Scheduling & Flexibility:
-- Users can schedule queues in advance, swap spots, and access priority lanes for special needs.
+- Users can schedule early queues, swap spots, and access priority lanes for special needs.

 ### Universal Queue System for Events:
 - Support pre-queues for tickets and merchandise at events with countdown notifications.